How do your reps handle things on the fly?

 But, before you can decide which sales enablement solution is right for your team, it’s important to keep a few “must have” features in mind for the sake of your sales reps and other knowledge consumers.

 One of those key features is the ability to instantly consume knowledge without disrupting your rep’s workflow.
 They rely on their highly tuned workflows to be productivity machines, so any solution that can’t fit into their workflow will simply not be adopted.
 Take a wiki, for example, a very popular type of solution for sales enablement teams.
 Since it is another portal your reps need to go to, adoption for wiki’s remains low.
-According a study of 551 organizations using Microsoft Sharepoint (a knowledge repository like a wiki), only half (51%) of them saw adoption of 75% or more.
+According a study of 551 organizations using Microsoft SharePoint (a knowledge repository like an internal wiki), only half (51%) of them saw adoption of 75% or more.

 Ideally, your team should be able to browse and study knowledge for onboarding or ongoing training, as well as notify subject matter experts when new content needs to be created without ever interrupting their daily work.
 Fewer interruptions will give your reps a higher chance of closing deals without facing setbacks.